Criteria and Stipulations for Endorsing Third-Party (Non-Industry) Educational Programs

 1. The Workforce on Clinical Education will vet activities for which STS endorsement is sought with input from the Chair of the Education and Member Services Council (at his/her discretion) and make recommendations to the Executive Committee with regard to the request.

-2. STS must approve the objectives and final program and if at all possible should be involved in the planning process.
+2. STS must approve the objectives and final program.

 3. The organization seeking endorsement must describe its disclosure process for speakers and planners, including the manner in which conflicts of interest are resolved and the way this resolution will be disclosed to learners.

-1. Activities approved for STS endorsement will have the right to use the STS name and logo (trademark license) for that program only.
+1. Organizations sponsoring activities approved for STS endorsement will have the right to use the STS name and logo (trademark license) for that program only.

 2. One set of STS member mailing labels will be provided to the industry partner for a one time use to market the program.